nicholasfrlee/NeuralNetworkVisualisation/README.md

 ## README.md

+This is a repository dedicated to try to visualise an instance of a neural network, based on the different layer sizes and activation functions in between the layers.
+The code is based off the Manim Python library.

+Demo photos can be found under images/EXAMPLE_SCENE_X.jpg

+The focus of this point in the repository is the 2 files neural_net.py and visualise.py, whereby neural_net.py is a simple file to generate an instance of a neural network and train it on the MNIST fashion dataset. visualise.py is an attempt to visualise the layers of the neural network specified in neural_net.py

 **How to run the code in this repository**

 To run the code in this repository, you will need to have the following installed: